s-guliani/SpotifyProject/README.md

 ## Data

-The Spotify track data is obtained from [source/location].
+The Spotify track data is obtained from [https://research.atspotify.com/2020/09/the-million-playlist-dataset-remastered/].
 It includes information on tracks, artists, albums, and various audio features.

 ## Methods

 ### Data Extraction

-- The original data is sourced from [source].
 - Python scripts, utilizing Boto3, are used to upload the data to Amazon S3 for storage.

 ### Data Transformation